 Always tell your doctor or dentist before you go in for treatment for:

 - Major or minor surgery.

 - Colonoscopy, endoscopy, rectal exams.

-If needed, the clinic staff can provide you with information to receive a temporary permit at your first clinic visit.
+Ask the clinic staff how to apply for a temporary permit at your first clinic visit.

 When to Call the Doctor

-- If you have an infection in other places (bladder, throat, lungs, etc), these infections can “travel” to the hip and cause problems.
-Please call your primary medical doctor and call your surgeon.
+- If you have an infection in other places like your bladder, throat, or lungs, etc, these infections can “travel” to the hip and cause problems.
+Call both your primary medical doctor and your surgeon.

 - Increased tingling or numbness in your leg or foot.

 - Increased pain, swelling, or redness in or around your incision site.